top of page

 • Letters of Support: From staff and leadership attesting to the benefits and changes observed as a result of the initiatives.

-The evaluation process includes a thorough review of submitted materials, possible site visits, and interviews with staff and leadership.
+The evaluation process includes a thorough review of submitted materials, a site visit, and interviews with staff and leadership.

 MI: MUST HAVES